Third-party intellectual property infringement

 Ads may be rejected or removed after being reported to us by an intellectual property rights holder or because there are signs that the ad may infringe the rights of a third party.
 Although without an intellectual property report from an affected rights holder we cannot know with certainty whether an ad infringes on someone's rights, we take action to protect people and businesses from potentially infringing content.

-To report an ad that you feel may infringe upon your intellectual property rights, please visit our Intellectual Property Help Center or consider applying for access to Brand Rights Protection.
+To report an ad that you feel may infringe upon your intellectual property rights, please visit our Intellectual Property Help Centre or consider applying for access to Brand Rights Protection.

 Guidelines

-If your ad contains music you are required to secure the necessary licenses (e.g. for the sound recording and/or the musical composition) in order to avoid infringing or violating the intellectual property rights of music rights holders.
+If your ad contains music, you are required to secure the necessary licences (e.g. for the sound recording and/or the musical composition) in order to avoid infringing or violating the intellectual property rights of music rights holders.

 Enforcement